 1. What does “ravishing” mean?

-“Ravishing” means extremely beautiful, delightful, or charming, often in a way that captivates or enchants the senses.
-It suggests a level of beauty that is especially striking or memorable.
+“Ravishing” means extremely beautiful, delightful, or charming—often in a way that feels captivating, enchanting, or unforgettable.
+It suggests an especially striking kind of attractiveness or beauty.

 2. Can “ravishing” describe people and things?